koreangeekman/fs-journal/journal/01/questions.md

 # Foundations of Web Development
 01. In your own words, why do we use Git?
-    > | As a method of maintaining a centralized, shared, and versioned set of updates for code changes |
+    > | As a method of maintaining a decentralized, shared, and versioned set of updates for code changes |

 02. In the terminal, what is the command `mkdir` used for?
-    > | ANSWER HERE |
+    > | to create a directory |

 03. What is a ***pseudo-class*** and what are some of the most common ones you think you will use?
     > | ANSWER HERE |